Linköping Cathedral

 Linköping Cathedral (Linköpings domkyrka) is an active Lutheran church in the Swedish city of Linköping, the episcopal seat of the Diocese of Linköping in the Church of Sweden.
-One of the largest Gothic cathedrals in Europe, it is situated opposite Linköping Castle, on a site that has been in use as a church since the 11th century.
+One of the largest Gothic cathedrals in Scandinavia, it is situated opposite Linköping Castle, on a site that has been in use as a church since the 11th century.

 History

 Origins

 The present building is about 800 years old.
 The church's recorded history on this site begins in the 11th century, with the construction of a wooden church.
 Later, around 1120, a stone church was built, a basilica of about half the size of the present building.
 By around 1230 it became necessary to construct a larger church, as the basilica was no longer large enough to serve the developing needs of the community.
 The church was extended to the east, with the construction of a new choir and transept.
 These 13th-century parts remain as part of the present church.
 The current altarpiece is dated to the same period.

 The next extension of the church was made following the coronation of King Valdemar, in 1251.
 The main building was now constructed, and the church received its current length of 110 meters.
 The height of the tower is 107 m.
 At the beginning of the 15th century, between 1408 and 1420, the Gothic chapels were constructed, with large windows and star-shaped vaults.
 The chapels were named after Saint Andrew (later renamed after Saint Mary), Saint Nicolaus Hermanni (Nils Hermansson) and Saint Thomas Becket.
 The church in this period, having benefited since the early 14th century from the import of English and of German craftsmen, who undertook the rich programme of sculptural decoration that distinguishes the west end, has been characterised as "the only important centre for Gothic sculpture in the late 15th century".

 The roof of the church was damaged by fire in 1546 and again in 1567.
 The tower was rebuilt between 1747 and 1758, and again, between 1877 and 1886, by Helgo Zettervall.
 In 1967 the shape of the 17th-century roof was restored.
 It is covered with copper sheeting, the corrosion of which has produced its distinctive green colour.